SiddheshKhedekar/dooex-client/README.md

 The app is hosted on [dooex.herokuapp.com](https://dooex.herokuapp.com/).

-### [Archived]
+#### Archive

-The archived iterations are in a separate repository: [dood](https://github.com/zhirzh/dood).
+The archived versions are in a separate repository: [dood](https://github.com/zhirzh/dood).

 You can see the demos for each copy below.

 V1: https://cdn.rawgit.com/zhirzh/dood/v1/dist/